Love

 8. Mr. Intimacy-phobic

 This guy is closely related to Mr. Can't Commit.
 Feel as sorry for his plight as you please.
-But remember, when you're feeling all warm and loving and connected to him, he'll reward you by cutting and running.
+But remember, when you feel all warm, loving, and connected to him, he'll reward you by cutting and running.
+Running away from love is what he does.
+He knows there's always be another woman out there hoping to be the one to change him.

 9. Mr. Charming

-There's socially graceful behavior and then there's Mr. Chick-Lit-Charming.
+There's socially graceful behavior, and then there's Mr. Chick-Lit-Charming.
 He's a fantasy.
 That charm is only a fraction of the story.
 Chances are, he has a dark side, which you won't like one little bit.

 Mr. Charming is not for life.
 Not at all.
 At best, he's brief fling material.
 There's a world of difference between a fling and lasting love.